cognitionbox/petra/README.md

 whilst maintaining consistent semantics.
 Petra's distributed mode uses Hazelcast and is currently an experimental feature.

-Petra's language resembles a modification to Lindenmayer systems (L-Systems).
-L-Systems were introduced and developed in 1968 by Aristid Lindenmayer, a Hungarian theoretical biologist.
-The Petra L-System is described in a paper titled:
-["Petra, A modification of Lindenmayer systems (L-systems) enabling modularity, for applications in parallel and distributed software v1.3.1"](doc/Petra,%20A%20modification%20of%20Lindenmayer%20systems%20(L-systems)%20enabling%20modularity,%20for%20applications%20in%20parallel%20and%20distributed%20software%20v1.3.1.pdf)
-, which can be found in the doc folder of this repo.
+Petra's type system resembles a type of abstract rewriting system, more specifically a Ground rewriting system, which is a term rewriting system that has only non-variable terms.
+Ground rewriting systems have decidable termination i.e. they always terminate.
+This is very useful for writing provable program specifications which useful properties including termination, reachability and the presence of cycles can be tested for.

+Petra's rewriting system has yet to be defined formally, however the evaluation of the rewrite rules are captured in the Java reference implementation of Petra in this repo within the ```GraphOutputCannotBeReachedFromInput``` class (located under the ```io.cognitionbox.petra.guarantees.impls``` package) which tests a Petra program for reachability.

+In order to get a feel for abstract rewrite systems take a look at Lindenmayer systems ([L-systems](https://en.wikipedia.org/wiki/L-system)), which is a simple type of string rewriting system.
+L-systems were introduced and developed in 1968 by
+Aristid Lindenmayer, a Hungarian theoretical biologist and botanist at the University of Utrecht.
+Lindenmayer used L-systems to describe the behaviour of plant cells and to model the growth processes of plant development.

 Petra's execution model resembles a unique extension to Workflow-nets (a type of Petri-net that have desirable safety properties).
 More specifically Petra can be described as a ```Read/Write/Consume, Extractable Object-orientated, Dynamic, Coloured, Workflow-net with Regular Iteration```.